cjstiel/testing-the-superstar-firm-hypothesis/README.md

 The study uses the IAB Establishment Panel, waves 1993-2017.
 DOI: 10.5164/IAB.IABBP9317.de.en.v1.
 The data set is

 - an annual survey of 160,000 establishments covering the whole German economy
-- conducted by the Federal Employment Agency and representative at industry-group and federal state levels.
+- conducted by the Federal Employment Agency
+- representative at industry-group and federal state levels.

 Data access was provided via remote data execution.